hammer-space/sample_scripts/README.md

 - Hammerspace share mounted and files to be processed are in this share
 - Place-on or other objective used to place an instance in the bucket with Rekognition configured

-YHou must edit the script and change the following two parameters to match your setup:
+You must edit the script and change the following two parameters to match your setup:

 `hsosv='rekbucket'` # Hammerspace Object Storage Volume - The name of the OSV in Hammerspace.
 You can get it from the GUI: Infrastructure > Volumes or `object-volume-list`
 `bucket=$rekognitionbucket` # Bucket name in AWS.
 In the Hero's Journey lab this parameter is passed from a parent script, hence the variable.
 You can replace `$rekognitionbucket` with the name of your bucket.